jhroy/facebook-franco/README.md

 ![](images/repository-open-graph-template.png)

-This repository relates to an article [prepublished in SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3962231) on Nov.
-18, 2021, and accepted for publication in [First Monday](https://firstmonday.org) on April 10, 2022.
+This repository relates to [an article published in the July 2022 issue of *First Monday*](https://firstmonday.org/ojs/index.php/fm/article/view/11815).
+A [pre-print version was published on SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3962231) in November 2021.

 For this article, I first proceded to extract the 300&nbsp;000 posts which garnered the most attention on pages administered mainly in Belgium, Canada, France and Switzerland for each month of the year 2020.
 After filtering this 13.4M-post initial sample, as decribed in the article, I kept a final sample of 3.3M posts in French.